fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
-    A decision tree can be seen as a nonparametric regression model where the regression function is estimated by a piecewise constant approximation, which assumes that over small subsets of the feature space the target values can be approximated with a constant value.
+    A decision tree can be seen as a nonparametric regression model where the regression function is estimated using a piecewise constant approximation which assumes that over appropriately chosen subsets of the feature space the target values can be approximated with a constant value.
     </p>